cds-snc/digital-canada-ca/content/en/work-with-us/positions/head-of-design.md

 * Recruit, interview, hire, cultivate and support diverse design teams.
 * Explain design decisions to a range of audiences and collaborate with partners and stakeholders.
 * Effectively represent government design with cross-industry communities.

+We recognize that everyone brings skills and experiences to the table and that not everyone “checks all the boxes”.
+Apply anyway!
+Tell us why you’re the right fit for the job.

+## At CDS, we don’t just accept difference - we celebrate it.

+We proudly, passionately, and actively strive to make CDS more reflective and inclusive of the society that we serve.
+We will only be able to deliver better, more accessible, and more inclusive public services if we harness diverse thoughts, experiences, and skills.
+We work hard to create an environment where different perspectives and experiences are valued.
+We are committed to helping diverse talent thrive.

+CDS welcomes all applicants regardless of race, ethnicity, religion, sexual orientation, gender identity or expression, national origin, disability, age, Veteran status, marital status, pregnancy or family commitments.